iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 **Interquartile Range**

-Quartiles daivide the ordered data in to 4 segments.
+Quartiles divide the ordered data in to 4 segments.
 Each have equal number of values.
 Median (Q2) divides the dataset into two different parts.
 IQR is the difference in the middle of the first half (Q1) and the middle of second half (Q3).
 We then find the median of these two different parts and then find the difference.

 If we have even number of data points in dataset then we include the first middle number in first set and the second middle number in second set.